 These 7 Inspiring Destinations Offer Luxury Travel at Low Cost

-Inspired by a survey conducted by Dealchecker which depicts the highest and lowest travel costs in destinations all over the world, I’ve put together a guide to some of my favourite locations where you can enjoy luxury travel at low cost.
+Inspired by my desire to travel on a minimal budget, I’ve put together a guide to some of my favourite locations where you can enjoy luxury travel at low cost.

 Put down your calculator fellow wanderlusters, at these seven destinations you’ll find high life living for less.